YWebCA/ywca-chapter04/generators/app/templates/_README.md

 This exercise corresponds to [this section of the text](http://eloquentjavascript.net/04_data.html#h_C51DnYk8WZ).

 1. Create a function called `math`.

 2.  `math` will receive an argument that is a string or a number.

-3. If the argument is a string, return `Matha.PI`.
+3. If the argument is a string, return `Math.PI`.

-4. If the ardument is a number, return a random number between `0` and the argument.
+4. If the argument is a number, return a random number between `0` and the argument.

 <br / >